mschen21/is-website-main/content/travel/doha-qatar.md

 ![](https://dihttzbq1w95x.cloudfront.net/qatar2.jpg)

 Knowing we only had one day here, we made the most of it!
+We started the day at the [Souq Waqif](https://www.tripadvisor.com/Attraction_Review-g294009-d1768661-Reviews-Souq_Waqif-Doha.html), a famous shopping market that wasn't yet bustling when we arrived (tourist mistake to visit in the morning).

 ![](https://dihttzbq1w95x.cloudfront.net/P1088619.jpg)

 ![](https://dihttzbq1w95x.cloudfront.net/qatar1.jpg)

+The famous [Spiral Mosque](https://www.tripadvisor.com/ShowUserReviews-g294009-d2061376-r345616976-Fanar_Qatar_Islamic_Cultural_Center-Doha.html) in Doha.

 ![](https://dihttzbq1w95x.cloudfront.net/P1088627.jpg)

+The most efficient way for police to get around of course ;)

 ![](https://dihttzbq1w95x.cloudfront.net/P1088642.jpg)

+The [Islamic Museum of Art](http://www.mia.org.qa/en/), designed by IM Pei.
+Such a beautiful work of art and definitely a must do!
+The lobby has floor to ceiling windows that make the perfect backdrop for a wedding on the water.

 ![](https://dihttzbq1w95x.cloudfront.net/P1088653.jpg)